 "Classic cocktails from the golden era" is a phrase that's been misused many times but it belongs at The Everleigh more than any other bar in the city.
 Daisies, fixes, fizzes, old fashioneds, sours and sazeracs form the basis of the pinnacle of the elusive golden era and are made here to standards likely beyond anything you’ve ever experienced.

-If you have doubts, take these measures into consideration: All juice is squeezed fresh, not that day or that hour, but right as your drink is being made; there’s no ice machine because the bartenders hand-cut absolutely pure ice that Charles Joly would be proud of.
+All juice is squeezed fresh, not that day or that hour, but right as your drink is being made.
+There’s also no ice machine because the bartenders expertly hand-cut the purest ice possible.
 Even speed pourers are omitted, for fear of tainting the drinks.

 It’s an attention to detail maybe only the best bartenders will appreciate, and as such, is the baseline standard at The Everleigh.